eaitae/SubtitleSync/README.md

 'Owner = Application.Current.MainWindow;'

-- When choosing the destination path, the user has the choice to create a new file or to use one that already exists.
+- When choosing the destination path, the user can decide between creating a new file or use one that already exists.
 It is possible by using the SaveFileDialog instead of the OpenFileDialog (which one I've used to select the origin path).

 - Finally, to be sure the user wouldn't change the origin or destination path by mistake, I set the property IsReadOnly to true in every textbox that I was using as a path display.